EmmanuelCorrales/emmanuelcorrales.github.io/_posts/2019-10-11-removing-git-submodules.md

 ---
 I decided to write this post because I've been getting a lot of tickets regarding pipelines not working due to improper removal of git submodule/s in their repo.
-Here's a simple guide on how to remove git submodules.
+Here's a simple guide on how to remove Git submodules.

-Lets say I want to remove a git submodule called **drafts**.
+Lets say I want to remove a Git submodule called **drafts**.

 1. Edit **.gitmodules** to remove lines that are similar to the example below.
 ```bash